Pest Managers Feature in Womans Health SA

 If you live in Cape Town and surrounds, you have probably come across or been in the vicinity of rain spiders many a time.
 These common arachnids love to nest in dry spaces or the corners of your ceilings during the rainy seasons.
 You can easily identify these medium-sized spiders by their fuzzy brown fur.

 The features of their heads can be described as flat and along their legs, you can see an alternating pattern of light and dark brown bands.
-Rain spiders are typically docile in demeanour and do not actively seek out larger prey.
+Rain spiders are typically docile in demeanor and do not actively seek out larger prey.
 Instead, they feed primarily on insects and sometimes small vertebrates.

 You should not feel alarmed if you find a rain spider in your house.
 It will eventually find its way out and as far away as it can get from the lights and the noise you generate inside your home.
 However, they are prone to dashing at humans attempting to bite when provoked.

 In the event that someone is bitten by a rain spider, a doctor would not be necessary to administer treatment.
 The pain from the bite itself may border on mild in severity and the area might begin to itch as it starts recovering.
 A rain spider’s bite is akin to a bee sting.

 Black button spiders: